jab/bidict/CONTRIBUTING.rst

 Thanks
 ------

 Thank you for stopping by.
-Any contributions gratefully received!
+All contributions are gratefully received!